Senior Program Associate, Atlanta

 We know that you may not have all the skills listed.
 We encourage you to apply even if you only check some of the boxes.

-- 2+ years of volunteer management or team leadership experience; demonstrated success with building relationships and coaching young adults and people with diverse backgrounds and experiences.
+- 2+ years of volunteer management; demonstrated success with building relationships and working with young adults, as well as people with diverse backgrounds and experiences.

 - Clear understanding of how to create long-term professional relationships; ideal candidate is already involved in the Jewish, service, and/or social justice community in Atlanta.

-- Skilled in networking and building up relationships with the intent of creating a pipeline of Jewish young adults, excited to serve in our programs.
+- Eager and excited to network, build up relationships and actively engage with the greater Atlanta community and its members, with the intent of strengthening Repair’s relationships to the community and to Jewish young adults, excited to serve in our programs.

 - Sophisticated awareness of poverty, structural racism, power and privilege and ability to facilitate conversations around these issues with diverse groups in ways that empower and open people to learning.